 As you can see, the money that is given is well used for the advancement of His kingdom.
 The theme this year is “Speak Out.”
 It comes from a verse in the book of 1 Peter.
 “But you are the ones chosen by God, chosen for the high calling of priestly work, chosen to be a holy people, God’s instruments to do his work and speak out for him, to tell others of the night-and-day difference he made for you—from nothing to something, from rejected to accepted.” -1 Peter 2: 9-10 (MSG)

-The week of prayer this year is September 23-29.
-Our ingathering will be held on Sunday, September 30.
-Our church goal is $1500.
+Our ingathering will be held on Sunday, October 11.
+Our church goal is $2000.
 Begin to pray today about what the Lord will have you give.